Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Trek in a group or with a guide: While trekking alone is not recommended, if you prefer it, make sure to stick to marked trails and avoid unknown areas.
 Having a guide and porter can enhance your safety.

-Following these safety considerations to have a more enjoyable and secure experience during your Poon Hill trek in January and February.
+Following these safety considerations will help you have a more enjoyable and secure experience during your Poon Hill trek in January and February.

 Always remember to be cautious and be prepared for any challenges that may arise along the way.